A good manager will agree - it’s sort of relieving to hear your employee’s opinions on a matter. 1 on 1 meetings, probably the best way to campaign.

 Pro tip: Active Listening

-Margaret Moore, CEO of Wellcoaches Corporation, says having an efficient one-on-one meeting "requires real cognitive agility," Likewise, it's critical to tune your approach.
-Your motive is not to start or delegate new projects, defend decisions, or advocate for the team's vision which is a common mistake managers make during one-on-one meetings.
+Margaret Moore, CEO of Wellcoaches Corporation, says having an efficient 1-on-1 meeting software with managers "requires real cognitive agility," Likewise, it's critical to tune your approach.
+Your motive is not to start or delegate new projects, defend decisions, or advocate for the team's vision which is a common mistakes managers make during one-on-one meetings.
 It is to figure out where your direct report is.

 Don't forget a few things you can do to make sure your direct reports are speaking the most: